mozilla/dxr/docs/source/development.rst

 We use `Read the Docs`_ for building and hosting the documentation, which uses `sphinx`_ to generate HTML documentation from reStructuredText markup.

-To make changes to documentation:
+To edit documentation:

   * Edit :file:`*.rst` files in :file:`docs/source/` in your local checkout.
-    See `reStructuredText primer`_ for syntax aids.
+    See `reStructuredText primer`_ for help with syntax.
   * Use ``cd ~/dxr/docs && make html`` in the VM to preview the docs.
   * When you're satisfied, submit the pull request as usual.